 transmission.
 If the incoming light energy is much lower or much higher than that required for the electrons comprising an object to vibrate, then the light source will pass through the material unchanged.
 This way matter will look transparent to the human eye, such as in the case of glass.

 refraction.
 If the energy of the incoming light is the same as the vibration frequency of the electrons in the material, light is able to go deep into the material, and causes small vibrations in the electrons.
 The vibrations are then passed on from atom to atom, each vibrating at the same frequency as the incoming light source.
 This makes the light inside the material look bent.
 Example: a straw in a glass of water.

 Image via Pantone.com

 Think of atoms like bricks in a wall (chemical compound).
-So now you throw the ball into the wall.
-If the wall is smooth or has sharp corners; or oppositely, filled with holes where the ball may get stuck, your ball may jump back in different directions or just go through the wall, or get stuck in one of the tricky corners, respectively.
+Imagine throwing a ball into the wall.
+If the wall is smooth or has sharp corners, the ball may jump back in different directions.
+However, if the wall is filled with holes, the ball may go through the wall or get stuck in one of the tricky corners, respectively.
 Same with every surface when light hits it.
 The surface may reflect the light back; it can absorb light or just let it pass through (transparent things).

 This analogy is far from perfect though because light isn’t like a ball.
 For instance, the light we get to see, called visible light, is only a fraction of the full range of frequencies.
 A molecule might absorb photons from anywhere across the whole electromagnetic spectrum, from radio waves to X-rays, but it will be colourful only if there is a difference in how strongly it absorbs one visible wavelength over another.
 As it turns out, this is quite uncommon since most molecules absorb light above the visible spectrum, in the ultraviolet range.
 So, because electrons in most molecules are bound very tightly, most compounds are white!